Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 • Must enroll within 3 semesters (16 months) of graduating from high school

-• Completed a FASFA/CASFA and authorized COF
+• Completed a FAFSA/CASFA and authorized COF

 Ongoing Requirements to Maintain Harrison District 2 Eligibility